Coder4916/Think-In-Space/README.md

 - An option to have the website translated to Welsh if the user prefers.

+- More FAQs and Reviews as the business progresses.

 [Back to top](#think-in-space)

 ## **Technologies Used**